What is community mapping? Learn from organisers that have used the community mapping model to empower their own communities.

 Community barbecues were a point of engagement and whilst the process took months, during a period of increasing time pressure due to government decisions, it also built important relationships, initially with individuals and then with the rest of the community.
 The process was then extended out further via kinship and family lines.
 Larissa emphasized that mapping was an iterative process which required innovation and modification along the way.

 Want to get started mapping your community?
-You can download the worksheet and prompting questions from the box below.
+Download the worksheet and prompting questions.
 This handout is by Dave Muhly from the Sierra Club and is excerpted from the Change Agency‘s Community Organising Guide.

 - Aboriginal Australians